 You know that dou means how so here you’re just asking “how things are?”
 But remember, Japanese language relies on context.
 If you and someone just took a test together and are talking about it – the listener will think you’re talking about the test.

-It’s like Australian “Oy!”
-It’s one of those ways to say hello in Japanese… especially when yelling from across the street.
+It’s like Australian “Oy” but with a bit more of an elongated “O,” depending on how far you want to take it.
+This is one of those ways to say hello in Japanese… especially when yelling from across the street.
 Good way to get a friend’s attention.

 - Kyou wa donna kanji?